-Haven sold the property on Placer Road and physically transferred more than 100 animals from its Placer Road Pet Cemetery to the Sleepy Hallow Pet Memorial Park on Rhonda Road in Anderson, California.
+Haven sold the property on Placer Road and physically transferred more than 100 animals from its Placer Road Pet Cemetery to the Sleepy Hollow Pet Memorial Park on Rhonda Road in Anderson, California.

-The Society began construction of a two-table low cost spay/neuter clinic to address the growing need for sterilization services.
-In 2002, the 4,485 sq. ft. spay/neuter clinic opened for business.
+The Society began construction of a two-table low cost spay/neuter hospital to address the growing need for sterilization services.
+In 2002, the 4,485 sq. ft. spay/neuter hospital opened for business.

 The Morgan Adoption Center opens to double the holding capacity for dogs and cats.
 The 10,300 square foot building has 72 dog kennels, 66 cat condos, one cat and two dog visiting rooms, a community cat socialization room, a commercial laundry facility, a grooming room, and two food prep rooms with commercial dish washers.

 To help reach our goal of become a no-kill shelter by 2021, Haven's Kitten Nursery was built allowing us to care for unweaned kittens and queens with litters around the clock.
 This new building includes an adult cat isolation ward and a separate room for cats and dogs being treated for ringworm.